Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The Nakahechi route is one of six remaining pilgrimage routes on the Kumano Kodo:

 While more popular than some of the other Kumano Kodo routes, it is by no means a busy route (those having experienced the final 50 kilometres of the Camino de Santiago know what I mean by busy).
-The advantage of being more frequented is that you can stay in traditional Japanese inns along the way (with advance booking), rather than in your own tent or a basic mountain shelter, and you don’t have to carry food for more than a day at a time.
+The advantage of being more frequented is that you can stay in traditional Japanese inns along the way (with booking) rather than in your tent or a basic mountain shelter, and you don’t have to carry food for more than a day at a time.

 hongu taisha